 Step 1: Find the mean

-For example, we have a dataset of exam scores for a class of five students: 85, 92, 78, 88, and 95.
-To find the mean, you would add these scores together: 85 + 92 + 78 + 88 + 95 = 438.
-Then, divide this total by the number of scores, which is 5.
-Therefore, the mean (average) score for this class is 438 ÷ 5 = 87.6.
-This means that, on average, the students in the class scored approximately 87.6 points on their exams.
+For example, you have a dataset of exam scores for a class of five students: 85, 92, 78, 88, and 95.
+To find the Mean, you first need to add these scores together: 85 + 92 + 78 + 88 + 95 = 438

-For example, in the case of the class's exam scores, we found that the mean score was 87.6.
-Now, to calculate the deviations from the mean for each student's score, you would subtract this mean value from each student's score.
-For instance, for the first student with a score of 85, the deviation from the mean is 85 - 87.6 = -2.6.
+For instance, for the first student with a score of 85, the deviation from the Mean is 85 - 87.6 = -2.6.
 For the second student with a score of 92, the deviation is 92 - 87.6 = 4.4.
 You repeat this process for each score in the dataset, which provides insights into how each student's performance compares to the class's overall average.

 Build an effective stakeholder management plan!
 Learn the key steps to keep your project on track.

-Step 3: Square each deviation from the mean
+Step 3: Square Each Deviation From the Mean

-For each deviation from the mean, you should square the value.
+For each deviation from the Mean, you should square the value.
 Squaring these deviations turns them into positive numbers and is an essential step in the calculation of the variance, a measure of the spread or variability within the dataset.

-After determining the deviations from the mean for each student's score, we square each of these deviations.
-For example, for the first student with a deviation of -2.6, squaring it results in 6.76 (since -2.6 * -2.6 = 6.76), and for the second student with a deviation of 4.4, squaring it results in 19.36 (since 4.4 * 4.4 = 19.36).
-By squaring these values, you ensure that they are all positive and give more weight to larger deviations in your analysis.
+After determining the deviations from the Mean for each student's score, you, then square each of these deviations.
+For example, for the first student with a deviation of -2.6, squaring results in 6.76 (since -2.6 * -2.6 = 6.76), and for the second student with a deviation of 4.4, squaring results in 19.36 (since 4.4 * 4.4 = 19.36).

-Step 4: Find the sum of squares
+Step 4: Find the Sum of Squares

-In our class's exam scores dataset, after squaring the deviations for each student's score, you would add these squared values together.
+In our class's exam scores dataset; after squaring the deviations for each student's score, you would add these squared values together.
 For example, for the first student with a squared deviation of 6.76 and the second student with a squared deviation of 19.36, you would add these two values along with the squared deviations of all other students.
 This cumulative sum represents the "sum of squares," which measures the overall variation within the dataset.

 Discover how stakeholder analysis can improve project success!
 Dive into our comprehensive guide.